-One Star-Low Emission
+EMU40330 One Star-Low Emission

-The one-star label identifies engines that meet the Air Resources Board's 2001 exhaust emission standards.
-Engines meeting these standards have 75% lower emissions than conventional carbureted two-stroke engines.
+The one-star label identifies engines that meet the Air Resources Board's Personal Watercraft and Outboard marine engine 2001 exhaust emission standards.
+Engines meeting these standards have 75% lower emissions than conventional carbureted twostroke engines.
 These engines are equivalent to the U.S. EPA's 2006 standards for marine engines.